-The Natural Capital Transition Fund, and the Climate Transition Global Equity Fund have a sustainable investment objective as defined by SFDR.
-At the date of this prospectus the Investment Manager considers that 0% of the Sub-Funds' investments are aligned with the EU taxonomy.
+The Article 9 Sub-Funds have a sustainable investment objective as defined by SFDR, however, at the date of this prospectus, the Investment Manager considers that 0% of the Natural Capital Global Equity Fund and the Global Climate Equity Fund's investments are aligned with the EU taxonomy.
 The Investment Manager is currently not in a position to accurately determine to what extent the sub-fund's investments are in taxonomy-aligned environmentally sustainable activities.
 The Investment Manager will assess the Sub-Funds' EU Taxonomy alignment as part of the next Prospectus review and disclose any intended alignment accordingly.